 I made my juice with spinach instead of kale, added some fresh pineapple and an apple.
 The juice turned out delicious.
 Then a few days later, I made it again, doubling the amount of spinach and adding a bit of fresh ginger.
 Just a small piece of ginger makes a real difference, it added a slight zing to the drink and really complimented the spinach and fruit in this juice.

-I’m not a nutritionist, but I think that eating your veggies and fruit, with all the fiber in them is the most beneficial way of consuming fruit and vegetables, but I think juicing could be a fun way to try a combination of fresh fruit and veggies that you wouldn’t otherwise eat together.
-Plus, it seems like a bonus way to get more nutrients and vitamins into your diet, especially if you can convince your picky kids to give it a try.
-I still can’t believe I got my pickiest child to try it and admit that she liked it!
-I’m thinking of trying different combinations of vegetable and fruit and making popsicles out of the resulting juice this summer!
+Though I’m not a nutritionist, I think that eating your veggies and fruit, with all the fiber in them, is the most beneficial way of consuming fruit and vegetables.
+However, I think that juicing is a fun way to try combinations of fresh fruit and veggies that you wouldn’t otherwise eat together.

 Pineapple Spinach Juice with Ginger